md-ashanul-hasnat-rifat/Exciting-Airbnb-Data-Analysis-Project-/README.md

 # Hotel Management Booking Data Analysis Dashboard

 ## Overview
 This project provides a comprehensive analysis of hotel booking data, focusing on revenue, cancellations, lead times, and distribution channels.
-The dashboard is designed to help hotel management teams make data-driven decisions to optimize performance and reduce revenue loss.
+The dashboard is designed to help hotel management teams make data-driven decisions to optimise performance and reduce revenue loss.

 ---